-SOUSA BANDS FOR NAVY.
-Speaking of recruits for the army and havy, let us not overlook the fact that John Philip Sousa has accepted the rank of lieutenant in the naval coast reserve, and that he has proceeded at training four brass bands at the Great Lakes naval station.
+Speaking of recruits for the army and navy, let us not overlook the fact that John Philip Sousa has accepted the rank of lieutenant in the naval coast reserve, and that he has proceeded at once to the business of organizing and training four brass bands at the Great Lakes naval station.
 Lieut.
-Sousa is in his 63rd year, but age cannot wither him or custom stale the infinite variety of his march music.
-Hardly a great marched anywhere on earth for thirty years past without keeping step to one or more of his compositions.
-Imperial pageants in every great capital as well as armies moving into action have been horn, reed or drum.
-Four Sousa bands or the navy will be heard around the world, and if they do not presently in the way of martial airs, it will be because the master can spare no time for the rehearsal of the old favorites by his bandsmen.-New York World.
+Sousa is in his 63rd year, but age cannot wither him nor custom stale the infinite variety of his march music.
+Hardly a great procession, military or civic, has marched anywhere on earth for thirty years past without keeping step to one or more of his compositions.
+Imperial pageants in every great capital as well as armies moving into action have been indebted to him for some of the most inspiring strains that ever fell from horn, reed or drum.
+Four Sousa bands for the navy will be a war contribution second to none.
+Like the guns of the fleet, they will be heard around the world, and if they do not presently introduce into the conflict something new in the way of martial airs, it will be because the master can spare no time from the rehearsal of the old favorites by his bandsmen.-New York World.